Is Oslo safe for solo female travelers?

 You can feel very secure on public transportation, regardless of the time of day or city district.

-CCTV is common, most stations are well-lit, and drivers and fellow passengers are likely to assist you if any issue should occur.
+CCTV is common, most stations are well-lit, and drivers and fellow passengers are likely to help you out if any issue should occur.

-Women typically report feeling very secure, regardless of the time of day or district.
+Women typically report feeling very secure in Oslo, regardless of the time of day or district.

 Are Taxi Fares Safe In Oslo?